nielsbasjes/yauaa/MAKING_NEW_RULES.md

 There is the option of predefining a value which is then usable by all rules in a matcher.

 A variable is simply a named point in the tree that is found only once and the reused as-is by the other rules within the same matcher.
-A variable is also always in essense a 'require', it must be present for the matcher as a whole to continue.
+A variable is also always in essence a 'require', it must be present for the matcher as a whole to continue.
 You can only reference a variable by name in a later variable.
 This is because they are evaluated in the order in which they appear in the definition in the file.
 The variable name follows a similar pattern as variable names in languages like Java: [a-zA-Z][a-zA-Z0-9]+